CleverCloud/documentation/content/guides/astro.md

 ## Configure environment variables

-Next, we configure the application with a medium build instance to quickly generate static files.
+Next, configure the application with a medium build instance to quickly generate static files.
 The host instance is nano-sized, enough for a simple website.
-As Clever Cloud is based on standards, you only need to define a few variables:
+Clever Cloud uses standard configurations, so you only need to define a few variables:

 ```bash
 clever scale --build-flavor M